mayankpall/chatapp/README.md

 This is a real-time chat application built with the MERN stack, using **Socket.io** for real-time communication and **TailwindCSS** + **Daisy UI** for a responsive, modern user interface.
 The app is ideal for dynamic teams where members can be added or removed frequently, such as in temporary project environments.

 ### Live Demo
-Check out the live app here: [Real-Time Chat App](https://chat-app-tjsd.onrender.com)
+Check out the live app here: [ChatNest](https://chat-app-tjsd.onrender.com)

 ## Key Benefits